Attentive Feature Aggregation or: How Policies Learn to Stop Worrying about Robustness and Attend to Task-Relevant Visual Cues: PRELIMINARIES

-In our framework, we compare AFA to TokenLearner by evaluating their capacity to isolate and preserve task-relevant visual cues.
-While both methods introduce adaptive pooling, we find that AFA further encourages robustness under visual scene perturbations.
+The resulting set of tokens \( \{T^{(1)}, \dots, T^{(M)}\} \in \mathbb{R}^{M \times D} \) provide a compact semantic summary of the scene.
+In our framework, we compare AFA to TL by evaluating their capacity to isolate and preserve task-relevant visual cues, in the context of frozen PVR-based policy learning.
+While both methods introduce adaptive pooling, we argue that TL can cause spatial information loss affecting the policy's performance in both ID and OOD settings, in contrast to AFA that effectively encourages robustness and generalisation under visual scene perturbations.